Vice President, Policy and Strategy, Teachstone

 Bio: Dr. Angela Searcy, is an Adjunct Online Faculty and Continuing Education Instructor at Erikson Institute, the owner and founder of Simple Solutions Educational Services, a professional development company, and author of the study Excluded From The Dream: An Investigation Of Brain-Based Learning and Behavior in Illinois Head Start Classrooms.

-Bio: Bridget Rey, CLASS Coordinator at Agenda for Children, spent 13 years as a school psychologist serving families and students of all ages throughout New Orleans’ public schools.
+Bio: Bridget Rey, Child Development Consultant for the Louisiana Department of Education, spent 13 years as a school psychologist serving families and students of all ages throughout New Orleans’ public schools.
 However, Bridget’s desire has always been to focus on the education of children birth to 5 years old and the importance of family engagement practices in early childhood education.
-In 2012, Bridget began working with Agenda to fulfill this interest by interacting daily with educators and parents of young children emphasizing the importance of laying a strong educational foundation for early learners.
+In 2012, Bridget began working with Agenda for Children (Resource & Referral agency) to fulfill this interest by interacting daily with educators and parents of young children emphasizing the importance of laying a strong educational foundation for early learners.
 Bridget holds a bachelor’s degree in psychology from Xavier University, an M.A. and specialist degree in education from the University of Minnesota, and a Ph.D. in special education from Southern University and A & M College.

 Content Asset Manager, Teachstone